msangel/msangel.github.io/_drafts/docker.md

 # What it is, and why we need this.
 The difference between Virtual Servers and Dedicated servers.

+Very simple answer on the question why we need it is: it allow us to run our applications in the same way and in same envirounment whenever
 ## Hosting history
 On computers in offices
 As an additional service of dns-providers (addon-service)